Hahm Eun-jung: Endorsements and promotions

-Eunjung has modeled for several brands since before her debut as a singer.
-Her first ever advertisement was a print-in ad for Korea's No.1 mineral water Jeju Samdasoo in 1998.

-In February 2011, Eunjung, along with actor Kim Soo-hyun, was chosen as an exclusive model for clothing brand SPRIS.
-The brand is known to be the most preferred brand among young people with previous models including Lee Joon-gi, Kim Beom and 2PM.
-The brand was promoted with a series of TV commercial films including a 3-minute music-drama video which featured a newly recorded song by both Eunjung and Kim Soo-hyung called "Crazy4s", though the song was never officially released.
+Hahm has modeled for several brands since before her debut as a singer.
+Her first advertisement was a print ad for Korea's leading mineral water, Jeju Samdasoo, in 1998.
+In February 2011, she was selected as an exclusive model for the clothing brand SPRIS, alongside actor Kim Soo-hyun.
+Known as one of the most popular fashion brands among young people, SPRIS previously featured notable figures such as Lee Joon-gi, Kim Beom, and 2PM.
+The campaign included multiple TV commercials and a 3-minute music-drama video featuring a newly recorded song by Hahm and Kim, titled "Crazy4s".
+However, the track was never officially released.
+In 2015, Hahm became the face of Burger King Korea, following fellow group members Hyomin and Jiyeon, who had endorsed the brand the previous year.
+Her promotional posters were displayed nationwide.
+The following year, she was chosen as a model for Coca-Cola alongside Yubin and Park Yoon.
+From 2015 to 2017, she actively participated in various promotional events for the brand, including its 130th-anniversary exhibition.

-In 2015, posters featuring Eunjung as a model for Burger King were released all over Korea, Hahm became the third T-ara member to endorse the restaurant after Hyomin and Jiyeon in 2014.

-In 2016, Eunjung was selected as a model for Coca Cola along with Yubin, Park Yoon and Jo Se-hyeon.
-She attended several promotional events for the brand for 2 years since 2015 including its 130th anniversary exhibition event.